amh312/PDAST/README.md

 If you use this code please cite this repository.

-Instructions for use:
+***Instructions for use:***

 The source data can be obtained from PhysioNet at https://physionet.org/content/mimiciv/2.2/ provided the terms of access are met.
-The csv filenames used in this code match the following default filenames that can be downloaded from the 'hosp' folder: *"prescriptions.csv",c"diagnoses_icd.csv", "procedures_icd.csv", "labevents.csv", "d_labitems.csv", "poe_detail.csv", "poe.csv", "omr.csv", "admissions.csv", "patients.csv", "services.csv"*.
+The csv filenames used in this code match the following default filenames that can be downloaded from the *hosp* folder at the bottom of the page: *"prescriptions.csv",c"diagnoses_icd.csv", "procedures_icd.csv", "labevents.csv", "d_labitems.csv", "poe_detail.csv", "poe.csv", "omr.csv", "admissions.csv", "patients.csv", "services.csv"*.

-Before running the code, the data and Python files should be saved into a local directory - the filepath of this directory should then be substituted into the file in place of **#FILEPATH#** before running the code.
-The required package versions are included in the **packages.csv** file within this directory.
+Before running the code, the data and Python files should be saved into a local directory - the filepath of this directory should then be substituted into the file in place of **#FILEPATH#** in all R scripts before running the code.
+The required package versions are included in the *packages.csv* file within this directory.
+A conda environment was used to run the *Reticulate* interface package - the local environment used should be substituted for **#CONDAENV_FILEPATH#** in the **PDAST_2.R**, **PDAST_2B.R**, and **app.R** scripts.

 1. To reproduce the study, the **PDAST_1.R** script and the **Imports & functions.py** script must be run first.